Shopify:

 Spacing update & validation

-The Final Designs
+The Final Deliverables

-The Final Designs
+The Final Deliverables

-Color Guidelines
+Color Guidelines (Developer Documentation)

 Design System UI Kit

-The Design system consisted of 50+ components with newly updated color, spacing, font size…etc.
+The Design system consisted of 50+ components with newly updated color, spacing, font size…etc. aligning with API capabilities and accessibility requirements

 The Design system was successfully launched and featured in Shopify Editions Summer 2022!